Modules

 Source code in src/sortition_algorithms/committee_generation/leximin.py

-find_distribution_maximin(features, people, number_people_wanted, check_same_address_columns)
+find_distribution_maximin(features, people, number_people_wanted, check_same_address_columns, solver_backend=DEFAULT_BACKEND)

 ¶